manticoresoftware/manticoresearch-php/docs/cluster.md

 Cluster
 -----

 Nodes namespace contains methods for dealing with cluster operations.
+Available for  Manticore Search 3.4 or above.

 Create
 ======